 The Circular was updated to reflect the tastes of today’s foodie travelers.
 An O-shaped bar and baking station takes up the center of the whitewashed room (no more mural).
 Gas-light-style lamps illuminate wood furniture made in the USA.
 Gone are “bartenders,” and in their place inventive “mixologists” who use house-made infusions in artful (and delectable) cocktails.

-Chefs and managers have been culled from Four Seasons Hotels, so they understand au courant – small-plates market.
-Sit at the circular bar (hey ladies, it’s got built-in purse hooks!), graze on absurdly scrumptious Wild Mushroom Wellington, Pretzel-Crusted Rock Shrimp – the PA Dutch version of Popcorn Shrimp and infinitively better – or go full-tilt for the 18oz “Prime Cowboy” steak.
+Chefs and managers understand au courant – small-plates market.
+Sit at the circular bar (hey ladies, it’s got built-in purse hooks!), graze on absurdly scrumptious meat, fish, and veggie dishes.

-End with the Chocolate Fondue for Two.
+End with assortment of chocolates in many forms.
 The Circular is Hershey Hotel’s return to excellence and relevancy on the upscale, destination dining scene.

 EAT: Trevi 5, Hotel Hershey

-You can hear screams from the nearby roller coaster riders while enjoying your meal on the patio of this lovely linen-tabled Contemporary Italian restaurant.
+You can hear screams from the nearby roller coaster riders while enjoying your meal on the patio of Trevi 5, a lovely linen-tabled Contemporary Italian restaurant.
 The food is terrific, and the service warm and gracious.

 EAT/BREAKFAST: Hershey Pantry